 These are the holy grail that lawyers are looking for.
 This means you don’t pay cash up front or any form of payment except for administrative fees.
 Once this is paid, the inmate is free to go.
 Lawyers will often look to secure this type of bond first, as it puts the least amount of strain on the inmate financially.
 Pre-trial services will be able to determine if this type of bond is possible.

 If you need a bail bondsman to help get a loved one out of jail, this is considered a surety bond.
 In this scenario, you’re paying the bail bondsman, not the jail.
 You’ll pay him or her 10 to 20% of your bond and then they will make the full bond payment.
-The 10 to 20% is a FEE.
+The 10 to 20% is an FEE.
 You won’t get it back.
 Co-signers are commonly required for bail bonds to be pushed through.
-Lawyers can help you negotiate with bondsman to get the best deal for your release.
+Lawyers can help you negotiate with the bondsman to get the best deal for your release.

 No matter what the method of release, you should immediately call the Jackson Law Firm to secure the release of your loved one in Cedar Park or Round Rock.
 We’ve been helping Williamson County residents secure the release of their loved ones from jail for many years now.
-We’re a family owned law firm so we KNOW how important this matter is to you and how time-sensitive it is.
+We’re family-owneded law firm so we KNOW how important this matter is to you and how time-sensitive it is.